 Gorilla Tape is from the same brand that makes Gorilla Glue.
 It’s similar to duct tape, only superior in almost every regard.

-One of the main traits that makes Gorilla Tape so much better than duct tape is the triple-strength adhesive that allows it to stick better than duct tape ever could.
-Once you put Gorilla Tape on an item, it’s not going to come off without a serious fight.
+One of the main traits that make Gorilla Tape so much better than duct tape is the triple-strength adhesive that allows it to stick better than duct tape ever could.
+Once you put Gorilla Tape on an item, it will not come off without a serious fight.
 This makes it a great tape for making all sorts of repairs.
 Anything you would consider repairing with duct tape can be repaired with Gorilla Tape, plus many other items that you couldn’t repair with ordinary duct tape.

 Resists Water and UV

-Gorilla Tape is both UV-resistant and water-resistant.
-It’s got an all-weather shell with a tight weave.
+Gorilla Tape is UV-resistant and water-resistant, and it has an all-weather shell with a tight weave.
 It can withstand extreme temperatures at either end of the spectrum.
 Most impressively, it won’t lose any of its adhesion, even after a week of being submerged.

 Adheres to Almost Anything

-Gorilla Tape is one of the most versatile tapes you can imagine.
-It will stick to almost anything.
+Gorilla Tape is one of the most versatile tapes and will stick to almost anything.
 If you can think of a surface, Gorilla Tape is practically guaranteed to stick.
-It will even adhere to porous surfaces, like brick, stucco, and concrete.
-Plus, it will adhere to any type of standard materials, such as metal, stone, wood, plastic, and anything else you might want it to stick to.
+It will even adhere to porous surfaces like brick, stucco, and concrete.
+Plus, it will adhere to standard materials, such as metal, stone, wood, plastic, and anything else you might want it to stick to.
 However, it won’t stick well to wet surfaces.
-You’ll have to get them dry if you want to ensure excellent adhesion with Gorilla Tape.
+You’ll have to get them dry to ensure excellent adhesion with Gorilla Tape.